Hip Hop Clothing Brands 2000s

 Hip hop and rap moguls would eventually get involved by creating numerous hip hop clothing brands during 2000s.
 Some of the most successful being Jay-Z’s and Roc-A-Fella’s Roc-A-Wear, P. Diddy’s Sean John, or Russell Simmons’ Phat Farm.
 Other artists would eventually come up with their own brands like State Property from Beanie Siegel, Outkast’s clothing brand, Nelly’s Vokal, or 50 Cent’s G-Unit.

 While some clothing lines became established before others the time frame for the era of urban clothing lines and brands popularity were between the late 1990s and into the very beginning of the 2010s.

-Ironically, the majority of these clothing lines of streetwear were not necessarily black owned clothing lines or created by people from the urban community, even though the many brands represented America’s hip hop culture and were labeled as hip hop clothing.
+Ironically, the majority of these urban clothing brands were not necessarily black owned clothing lines or created by people from within the urban community, even though the many brands represented America’s hip hop culture and were labeled as hip hop clothing brands.

 As the Polo brand became popular during the beginning of the 2010s the movement of urban clothing lines and businesses creating brands for their own community eventually came to a halt, mainly due to the marketing efforts that were promoted by the country’s top hip hop artists.

 Further into the decade of the 2010s, European owned clothing lines took over as the new trend and fad for hip hop clothing.
 From Gucci to Fendi to Givenchy the vast majority of these very expensive European owned clothing lines have been catering their designs towards the urban community.

 Despite the efforts of European clothing lines, there are still some urban streetwear or black owned clothing lines like Nipsey Hussle’s Marathon, Dope Era out of the city of Oakland, or Milano Di Rouge of Philadelphia.